 Line up your witnesses.

-Tell them to dress neatly for the hearing, and tell them to be polite at the referee's office.
+Ask them to dress neatly for the hearing, and instruct them to be polite at the referee's office.
 You have the right to subpoena witnesses that won't come voluntarily.
 You may obtain subpoenas from the referee's office, and you can serve them on the witnesses yourself, or you may hire a constable to do it.

 Should you subpoena records from your employer?